hanniballar/mazikeen/Documentation/script.yaml.rst

 - outputFile [`path`]
    Shell commands stdout will the saved in outputFile
 - exitcode [`exitcode`]
    Checks that shell commands exitcode matches this exitcode.
-If not defined or `None` exitcode will be ignored
+If not defined or `null` exitcode will be ignored

 run block example: